Healthy Homes Assessment Aotea

 Rental Property Home Assessments Aotea

-Rental property areas affected to Health Homes Standard.
+Property rental areas that are affected by Healthy Homes Standard.
 Healthy Homes Standard in Aotea include each:

 • Bedroom